yvs1364/react-redux-challenges/03-Redux-Advanced/01-Redux-Chat/README.md

 ### 3. Posting a message.

 Before call the API to post a new message, we need a new container.
 That would be `<MessageForm />`.
 It will contain a form with an `<input />` and a `<button />` to submit it.
-The input should be a [controlled component](https://facebook.github.io/react/docs/forms.html) with an `handleChange` function updating the **react** state of the component.
+The input should be a [controlled component](https://facebook.github.io/react/docs/forms.html) with a `handleChange` function updating the **react** state of the component.
 This way, it's easy to read the value and to reset the value of the input to `''` just after the form submission.

 Implement an `handleSubmit` function which will call a new action creator: